 You are using an outdated browser.
 Please upgrade your browser to improve your ReverbNation experience.

-The first thing you notice about Atlanta-raised singer/songwriter Riley is how self-assured she is at eighteen.
+The first thing you notice about Atlanta-raised singer/songwriter Riley is how self-assured she is at nineteen.
 “I want to record an album,” she says.
 “I want people to relate to my lyrics the way I’ve related to other people in my life.
 I want to do tours.
 I love when the audience sings along with words I’ve written.”
 Her vocal virtuosity is undeniable too.
 But neither trait marks her as an outlier, not among what a new book calls Alpha Girls.

 Twenty-first century girls rule.
 Beyonce, Adele, Lady Gaga, Rihanna, P!nk, Katy Perry, Kelly Clarkson, Taylor Swift – none has a legitimate male counterpart, in profile, sales, or cultural relevance.
 Guy singers skate by on their female appeal.
 Boys even take a beating in the lyrics of the songs on the radio.
 “Blow Me.”
 “Mr. Know It All.”
 “We Are Never Ever Ever Getting Back Together.”
 Turns out they’re not so exceptional these days: confident young women.

 Thanks to the ubiquity of Garage Band, Riley’s also not the first Alpha Girl to write her first song after school on her neighbor’s laptop.
 But few of those compositions are compelling enough to hook producers, publishers, and Elton John’s management company.
 Most writers struggle to become natural at taking something specific – a classmate’s lack of self-confidence on the guitar (a boy, naturally, in this case) – and making the creative leap to a universally relatable and marketable theme: “we all feel a little broken on the inside.”
 That’s a rare knack.
 Accomplished songwriters no doubt try to channel it each time they pick up a guitar.